hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `eth_getBlockReceipts`

-This JSON-RPC method returns all transaction receipts for a given block and takes the block identifier as a parameter.
-Transaction receipts are useful because they provide a way to track the success or failure of a transaction (`1` if successful and `0` if failed), as well as the amount of gas used and any event logs that might have been produced by a smart contract during the transaction.
+Returns all transaction receipts for a given block.
+Transaction receipts provide a way to track the success or failure of a transaction (`1` if successful and `0` if failed), as well as the amount of gas used and any event logs that might have been produced by a smart contract during the transaction.

-Transaction receipts also contain the transaction hash, the block number and hash in which the transaction was included, and the contract address of any contract created as a result of the transaction.

 #### Parameters